StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 To deploy TheHive in a clustered environment, you must install TheHive on each TheHive node.

-TheHive packages are distributed as RPM and DEB files, as well as ZIP binary packages, all available for direct download via tools like Wget or cURL, with installation performed manually.
+TheHive packages are distributed as RPM and DEB files, as well as ZIP binary packages, all available for direct download via tools like `wget` or `curl`, with installation performed manually.

 Follow the steps in the [installation guide](installation-guide-linux-standalone-server.md#step-51-install-thehive).